-Integration between Artix and Actional enables Artix services to be monitored by Actional SOA management products.
-For example, you can use Actional SOA management tools to perform discovery, monitoring, auditing, and reporting on Artix services and consumers.
+Integration between Artix and Actional enables Artix services to be monitored by Actional.
+For example, you can use Actional management tools to perform discovery, monitoring, auditing, and reporting on Artix services and consumers.
 You can also correlate and track all messages through your SOA network to perform dependency mapping and root cause analysis.